NXT Halloween Havoc (2022)

-The 2022 NXT Halloween Havoc was the third annual Halloween Havoc professional wrestling event produced by WWE, and 15th Halloween Havoc event overall.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-Unlike the previous two years, which aired as television specials, the 2022 Halloween Havoc aired as a livestreaming event.
-It took place on Saturday, October 22, 2022, at the WWE Performance Center in Orlando, Florida.
+The 2022 NXT Halloween Havoc was a professional wrestling event produced by WWE.
+It was the third annual Halloween Havoc held for the promotion's developmental brand NXT and the 15th Halloween Havoc overall.
+The event took place on Saturday, October 22, 2022, at the WWE Performance Center in Orlando, Florida and unlike the previous two years, which aired as television specials, the 2022 Halloween Havoc aired via WWE's livestreaming platforms.
 SmackDown wrestler Shotzi returned to co-host the event with NXT wrestler Quincy Elliott; Shotzi previously hosted the 2020 event when she was still on NXT.
 In a cross-promotion with the Chucky TV series, Chucky returned to participate in the Spin the Wheel, Make the Deal segments.

-There were six matches scheduled on the event's card, though eight actually took place, and there were two dark matches that occurred before the live broadcast.
+There were six matches scheduled on the event's card, though eight actually took place as there were two dark matches that occurred before the live broadcast.
 In the main event, Bron Breakker defeated Ilja Dragunov and JD McDonagh in a triple threat match to retain the NXT Championship.
 In other prominent matches, Mandy Rose defeated Alba Fyre to retain the NXT Women's Championship, and in the opening bout, Wes Lee defeated Carmelo Hayes, Oro Mensah, Von Wagner, and Nathan Frazer in a five-way ladder match to win the vacant NXT North American Championship.

 Production

 Background

 Halloween Havoc is a professional wrestling event currently produced by WWE.
 As the name implies, it is a Halloween-themed show held in October.
-It was originally produced as an annual pay-per-view (PPV) by World Championship Wrestling (WCW) from 1989 until 2000 as WWE purchased WCW in 2001.
+It was originally produced as an annual pay-per-view (PPV) event by World Championship Wrestling (WCW) from 1989 until 2000 as WWE purchased WCW in 2001.
 The 2000 event was the final Halloween Havoc until WWE revived the show as an annual event for their developmental brand NXT in 2020.
 The 2020 and 2021 events were held as television specials of the NXT program, but for 2022, it was held as a livestreaming event, airing on Peacock in the United States and the WWE Network in international markets.
 The event was scheduled to take place on Saturday, October 22, 2022, at NXT's home base, the WWE Performance Center in Orlando, Florida.
 It was the 15th Halloween Havoc event overall and the third annual held for NXT.
 After serving as the host of the 2020 event, it was announced that SmackDown wrestler Shotzi would return to NXT to host the 2022 Halloween Havoc.
 NXT wrestler Quincy Elliott earned the right to co-host the event with Shotzi after defeating Xyon Quinn in a match on the October 18 episode of NXT.